frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 My last journey was to [auto generate image from article data](https://virga.frontendweekly.tokyo/posts/2020-05-06-auto-generate-ogp-image-with-eleventy-and-puppeteer/) and by adding this feature, I've also added 2 mins of build time since generating screenshots takes time.

-In the finale of my story, I've mentioned on Netlify Build Plugins and its capability to access to the cache between build.
+In the finale of my story, I've mentioned about Netlify Build Plugins and thier capability to access to the cache between build.

-I was going wait for a blog post from Phil Hawksworth as he mentioned writing it on his Tweet, but it would be more rewarding for me to get my own hand dirty in this topic.
+I was going wait for a blog post from Phil Hawksworth as he mentioned writing it on his Tweet, but it would be more fun for me to get my own hand dirty on this topic.

 As always, I'm not sure how this story is going to end, but I'll record what happened to me along the way.